 That should answer every question about the virtual queue for Star Wars: Rise of the Resistance at Walt Disney World.
 It’s a painless process, and intuitive once you’re inside Disney’s Hollywood Studios, so don’t fret or stress out if you’re still confused.
 Unlike a lot of Walt Disney World IT, this actually works really well.

 Just be advised that the Virtual Queue is distributing all slots very early.
-On opening day, all boarding groups were gone by 8:45 am.
-On the second day, they only lasted until 8:10 am.
-This is why we currently recommend disregarding the published opening time for Disney’s Hollywood Studios and arriving by 6:30 or 7 am.
+On most days, primary boarding groups are gone within minutes and backup groups are fully distributed within the first hour or two that Disney’s Hollywood Studios is open.
+This is why we currently recommend arriving by 6:30 am.
 Walt Disney World transportation should be running by then, but you might just be better off taking a Lyft or Uber if you’re visiting during the next few weeks.

 If you’re planning on visiting the new land, you’ll also want to read our Star Wars: Galaxy’s Edge Guide.
 This covers a range of topics from basics about the land and its location, to strategically choosing a hotel for your stay, recommended strategy for the land, and how to beat the crowds.
 It’s a good primer for this huge addition.
 As for planning the rest of your trip, we have a thorough Walt Disney World Planning Guide.